Tempted to use bots to comment and like other people's accounts on your behalf? Here's why most Instagram automation is a trap to avoid.

 While I was trying to choose which tool to use, I read up on the “safest most reliable” services, according to a few different experts.
 The problem is, even the people who swear by automation admit that many bot providers malfunction or just don’t provide results.
 Meanwhile, the providers themselves aren’t that convincing.
 For instance, InstaRocket’s FAQ:

-How do I know if you guys are legit?
+How do I know if you’re legit?

 You are free to try out our Trial for 3 days.
 Trial and Subscription are exactly the same.